 Other options we use to help block UV are hats/shirts from Sunday Afternoon.
 We make Daisy wear her hat when she’s on the playground at school and it really helps.
 She also wears long sleeve swim suit tops and shorts from Lands End.
 They fit well & keep her well protected.
 She doesn’t complain about them being uncomfortable or hot.

+It’s important to note that sunscreen has expiration dates that must be followed for it to be effective.
+Also, be sure to use enough sunscreen every time you apply (& reapply & reapply).
 There are a ton of options when it comes to sun screen and keeping kids safe from the sun, and there’s nothing worse than wasting a bunch of money on a product that doesn’t really work for you.
 I’d love it if other people shared their favorites and why they liked them so much.